syncfusion-content/xamarin.android-docs/xamarin-android/SfPopupLayout/How-to.md

 ![](PopupLayout_images/DataGridWithPopup.png)

-## Loading SfPopupLayout in ItemTapped event of ListView
+## Load SfPopupLayout in ItemClick event of ListView

 SfPopupLayout allows you to open it in the ItemTapped event of ListView.

-Refer the below code example to show the popup in ItemTapped event.
+Refer the below code example to show the popup in ItemClicked event.

 {% highlight c# %}
 //MainActivity.cs